baij02/web.github.io/_includes/README.md

-# Dr. Spencer Bryngelson's academic website
+# Dr. Jun Bai's Research Lab Website

-This is my statically-generated Jekyll/Liquid/Bootstrap-based website.
+This is our statically-generated Jekyll/Liquid/Bootstrap-based website.
-I started with the [Allan lab](https://www.allanlab.org/) webpage and modified it into a personal academic webpage that met my requirements.
+I started with the [Allan lab](https://www.allanlab.org/) webpage and modified it into a research lab webpage that met out lab's requirements.
-I worked in a unique set of the features that I desired and could not find in publicly available templates elsewhere.
+The unique set of the features are added by Dr. Ethan Pickering (https://ethan-pickering.github.io/).
+We did not utilize all unique features.
 Some examples are:

 * Automatically-generated buttons for DOI/PDF/ARXIV/BIB/Abstract information